 Throughout the year I obtained assurance on risk management and control procedures from Senior Managers, based on information and reports produced by them.
 Quarterly Assurance Statements are sent to DCAL, these documents provide updates on current issues which myself and Senior Managers are addressing.
-I am satisfied that systems of internal control were adequate in 2010-11.
+I am satisfied that systems of internal control were adequate in 2011-12.

 The Sports Council has a procedure in place to ensure that all losses are appropriately handled and reported to DCAL.
-During the year 2010-11 there were no losses.

-Important issues which may impact on controls
+Losses which may incur write off in 2012-13 are detailed below under important issues which may impact on controls.